-With the influx of information that businesses collect from their customers, it’s no surprise that organizations rely on their customer relationship management (CRM) systems to help them parse that data.
+With the influx of information that private capital firms collect, it’s no surprise that many rely on their customer relationship management (CRM) systems to help them parse that data.
 With 23% of the global CRM market, Salesforce is one of the industry leaders.

 But even with Salesforce, you still need to manage that data correctly.
-That’s why Salesforce data management is a crucial facet of any business that uses Salesforce.
+That’s why Salesforce data management is a crucial facet of any organization that uses Salesforce.

 What is data management?

 Data management is the process of collecting, organizing, and using an organization’s data securely and efficiently.
-Data management aims to help organizations get the most out of their data.
+Data management aims to help firms get the most out of their data.

-For many organizations, a successful data management strategy wouldn’t be possible without using a CRM like Salesforce.
-With so much data available to organizations, Salesforce helps make the management and organization of data more efficient.
+For many firms, a successful data management strategy wouldn’t be possible without using a CRM like Salesforce.
+With so much data available to firms, Salesforce helps make the management and organization of data more efficient.

 Why it is important to manage your Salesforce data

-Data management goes far beyond building organizational efficiency—although that is one of the main benefits of managing your Salesforce data.
-Effective data management is essential for the success of sales teams.
+Data management goes far beyond increasing firm efficiency, although that is one of the main benefits of managing your Salesforce data.
+Effective data management is essential for the success of deal teams.

 When you invest time and resources into data management, you improve your data quality and better understand the deal lifecycle.
-High-quality data leads to better decision-making, increased CRM adoption, improved customer experience, and increased revenue.
+High-quality data leads to better decision-making, increased CRM adoption, and increased revenue.

 With a Salesforce data management process in place, you can ensure your data is updated, exhaustive, and error-free.
-This kind of clean data means sales teams can make informed decisions that support the organization’s business goals and close more deals faster.
+This kind of clean data means dealmakers can make informed decisions that close more deals faster and support the fund’s underlying goals.

 {{sfguide-202407="/rt-components"}}